limingliu-eit-kth-tub/faas-microvm-proof-of-concept-demo/README.md

  - The **hello-world<span>.py** is the example function code in this demo, it prints out a simpel HTML page, if you like you can replace with any function you want to play with.
  - The **localfunction<span>.sh** is the command to execute the function code, in our case it executes hello-world<span>.py
- - The **server<span>.py** was intended to serve as the http server like in tinyFaaS architecture or the watch dog in OpenFaaS architecture, it receives the HTTP trigger from gateway and execute the function.
+ - The **server<span>.py** was intended to serve like the http server in **tinyFaaS** architecture or the **watch dog** in **OpenFaaS** architecture, it receives the HTTP trigger from gateway and execute the function.
 However since this is a simple demo, I did not build a client gateway, so this extra layer of proxy is now transparent.
 The client( browser) need to send request directly to this server to access the function.
  - Finally the  **func-handler<span>.yml**  is the configuration file of the MicroVM machine when being created by Ignite.
 Here I use a template file from Ignite website.
 It declares the new VM to be assigned 1 CPU, 2GB disk and 800MB memory.
 Addition to that the "ssh" specification is added to securely transfer file from host machine to the Firecracker MicroVM.

- Since the focus in this demo is to show how the function handler works, we temporarily will ignore the automation process and do things manually( just for now).
+ Since the focus in this demo is to show how the function handler works, we temporarily will ignore the automation process and do things manually.
  Let's suppose hello-world<span>.py is the function code that developers just uploaded.
 Then the first thing the platform should do is to create a new microVM instance for it.
 So we run this: